table of contents

-Testosterone is a sex hormone responsible for many functions across the body.
-It’s present in both men and women and contributes to muscle growth and development, bone health, libido (sex drive), maintaining red blood cell levels, and may play roles in improving mood and cognitive function.
-Testosterone gives males their characteristic traits: deeper voices, facial hair, penis and testicle development, and sperm production.
+Testosterone is a sex hormone responsible for many functions in the body.
+It’s present in men and women, but men naturally have higher levels.
+Testosterone contributes to muscle growth and development, bone health, libido (sex drive), and maintaining red blood cell levels.
+It may also play roles in improving mood and cognitive function.
+Testosterone gives men characteristic traits like deeper voices, facial hair, penis and testicle development, and sperm production.

 What is TRT?

-Once you’ve been diagnosed with hypogonadism or “low T,” your healthcare provider will be able to prescribe testosterone replacement therapy (TRT) for you.
-Testosterone replacement therapy aims to restore your testosterone to normal, healthy levels.
-Also called androgen replacement therapy, TRT can come in many different forms.
+If you’ve been diagnosed with low T or hypogonadism, your healthcare provider may decide to prescribe testosterone replacement therapy (TRT) for you.
+Testosterone replacement therapy aims to restore your testosterone to normal, healthy levels by replacing the missing testosterone with pharmaceutically manufactured testosterone.
+Also called androgen replacement therapy, TRT can come in many different forms (more on that below).

 How can you get TRT?

-- Topical: One way to get testosterone is through the skin.
-Gels (brand names AndroGel, Testim, and Fortesta), patches (brand name AndroDerm), and solutions (brand name Axiron) are all approved and available in the United States.
-The main advantage of receiving testosterone topically is that it is usually absorbed slowly, and levels in the blood are more stable.
+- Topical: One way to get testosterone is topically (through the skin) in the form of gels, patches, creams, and solutions.
+The main advantage of topical TRT is that it’s usually absorbed slowly, so levels in the blood are more stable.
 The disadvantages vary from product to product.
-Gels and solutions can have an unpleasant odor and could transfer to other people (including women or children) if touched after application.
+Gels and solutions can have an unpleasant odor and could transfer to other people if touched after application.
 Patches can cause skin irritation and rashes.

-- Injections: There are several injection formulations of testosterone available.
-Some of these are injected deep into the muscle, while others are injected just under the skin.
-Depending on the formulation, an injection lasts for a week to a couple of months before you have to go back to the doctor’s office to get it again.
-Other than the pain and inconvenience, the main drawback of injections is that the levels of testosterone fluctuate a lot, resulting in fluctuating mood, sex drive, and energy levels.
-Additionally, it’s more difficult for your healthcare provider to change your dose if it’s too high or too low.
+- Injections: There are several injection formulations of testosterone.
+Some are injected deep into the muscle, while others are injected just under the skin.
+Depending on the formulation, an injection lasts for a week to a couple of months.
+With injections, testosterone levels fluctuate significantly, resulting in fluctuating mood, sex drive, and energy levels.
+Injections also make it more difficult for your healthcare provider to adjust your dose if it’s too high or low.

-- Buccal (cheek): A buccal testosterone system (brand name Striant) is also available.
+- Buccal (cheek): A buccal testosterone system is also available.
 It’s a medication designed to stick to your gums.
-The main disadvantage is that it can irritate your gums and mouth.
+A disadvantage is that it can irritate your gums and mouth.

-- Pellets: Testosterone pellets (brand name Testopel) are plastic pellets that are placed implanted under the skin in the hips.
+- Pellets: Testosterone pellets are plastic pellets implanted under the skin in the hips.
 There, they slowly release testosterone for 3 to 6 months.
-The main disadvantage here is the obvious need for implantation of the pellets in a healthcare provider’s office.
+The main disadvantage here is the obvious need to implant the pellets in a healthcare provider’s office.

-- Oral tablets: Testosterone tablets (brand name Andriol, Restandol) are available but are usually not recommended by healthcare providers.
-There have been case reports of liver damage associated with long-term use (Westaby, 1977).
+- Oral tablets: Testosterone tablets are available but usually not recommended by healthcare providers.
+There have been reports of liver damage associated with long-term use (Westaby, 1977).
 Oral tablets also come with a warning about possibly causing high blood pressure and cardiovascular events (heart attacks or strokes).

-- Nasal gel: A new product is a nasal testosterone gel (brand name Natesto).
+- Nasal gel: A new product is a nasal testosterone gel.
 You apply this gel to the inside of your nose.
-The advantage of the nasal gel is that the risk of transferring it to someone else is low, unlike other gels.
-The disadvantage is that you need to apply it three times a day in each nostril.
-Also, some people get runny noses, and nose bleeds.
-More concerning is that in mouse studies, the level of testosterone in the brain was twice as high with nasal testosterone as IV testosterone (Banks, 2009).
-Many healthcare providers are waiting for long term safety data to be available before recommending this to their patients.
+An advantage of the nasal gel is that the risk of transferring it to someone else is low, unlike other gels.
+A disadvantage is it must be applied three times a day in each nostril.
+Some people may get runny noses and nose bleeds.
+This is a relatively new treatment, and some healthcare providers might suggest other forms of TRT that have been studied longer over the nasal gel.

-Most healthcare providers will typically suggest using topical gels first because they give you stable, normal levels of testosterone while being relatively easy to use and convenient.
-A study looking at patient satisfaction with TRT showed that there wasn’t a big difference between gels, injections, or pellets and that people were happy with any of those options (Kovac, 2014).
+Most healthcare providers typically suggest topical gels first because they give you stable, normal testosterone levels and are relatively easy to use.
+A study of patient satisfaction with TRT didn’t show significant differences in satisfaction between gels, injections, or pellets (Kovac, 2014).

-So what did they come up with?
-They found that testosterone was helpful for mood and depressive symptoms, mild to moderate anemia and that it increased bone density and bone strength, and improved all measures of sexual function (Snyder, 2018).
-They also found that testosterone gave participants the ability to walk slightly further (a measure of exercise tolerance).
-Other, earlier studies have found that TRT can decrease body fat and increase lean muscle mass (Skinner, 2018; Fui, 2016).
+What did the trials find?
+Testosterone was helpful for mood and depressive symptoms, mild to moderate anemia, bone density and strength, and all measures of sexual function (Snyder, 2018).
+They also found that testosterone allowed participants to walk slightly further (a measure of exercise tolerance).
+Other studies have found that TRT can decrease body fat and increase lean muscle mass (Skinner, 2018; Fui, 2016).

 Notably, TRT did not improve energy or cognitive function.